MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/dhcp-scopes.md

 Planning IP address ranges across multiple scopes on an authorized IPv4 DHCP server is central to understanding how scopes work and successfully creating new scopes.

-You must plan IP address ranges before setting up scopes.
-To learn more about how to create new scopes on an authorized DHCP IPv4 server, see [Install DHCP Server](quickstart-install-configure-DHCP-server.md).

-### Create IP address ranges

 Each subnet must have its own unique IP address range.
 The IP address range specifies which IP addresses to include or exclude for assignment to DHCP clients.
 In other words, An IP address range lets you select which addresses devices connected to your DHCP can use.
 IP address ranges are represented on a DHCP server as scopes or groupings of IP addresses on the subnet that uses the DHCP service.
 You also can exclude specific IP addresses that you don't want clients to use.

-### Define the IP address range

 When you define your IP address range for each scope, you must use the full range of consecutive IP addresses that make up the local subnet of your DHCP service.
 We highly recommend you establish the entire range of addresses before identifying the static IPs within your range.
 After you establish the range, it's easier for you to identify which of the remaining IPs are available for DHCP clients to lease.

+You must plan IP address ranges before setting up scopes.
+To learn more about how to create new scopes on an authorized DHCP IPv4 server, see [Install DHCP Server](quickstart-install-configure-DHCP-server.md).

 ### Reservations